Given these definitions,

 and the standard conversion sequence

-from the return type of F1 to the destination type
+from the result of F1 to the destination type

 (i.e., the type of the entity being initialized)